snnclsr/chatgpt-from-scratch/README.md

-# LLMs From Scratch

-> Building and training Large Language Models from the ground up

 ## 🌟 Overview

 A full-stack ChatGPT-like application built (almost) from scratch, featuring real-time conversation capabilities, multi-modal support, and a modern web interface.
 This project demonstrates the implementation of various components of a production-ready LLM application, from model training to deployment.